krystonschwarze/coolicons/README.md

 ### Features

-**Natively created in Figma Support for Sketch and Adobe XD!
+**Natively created in Figma!
+Support for Sketch and Adobe XD!
 Webfont available!**

 Go to [coolicons.cool](https://coolicons.cool/)